MY THOUGHTS TO START A LOW SODIUM DIET

 Don’t add salt when cooking

 I don’t add any salt to what I prepare.
 Cook pasta, rice etc. without salt.
 You’re likely going to add other flavored ingredients and the salt won’t be missed.
 Cook meats and vegetables by grilling, braising, roasting, searing, stewing and stir fry with unsalted seasonings.
-About the only time I use salt is for yeast breads.
+About the only time I might use some salt is for yeast breads.
 But I reduce the salt called for by about 50% and use the Morton’s Lite salt.
 Even then it is not always required.

 Use your grocery’s website for low sodium diet products